 Samay & LalaGang

 What was the most challenging part about making this film?

 For a film like this, the challenging part is always the financing.
-Once you get the financing, I am pretty confident of my art and technique.
-Then, unlike many other countries in the world, we don’t have a system of public support for filmmakers.
+Once I get the financing, I am pretty confident of my art and technique.
+But, unlike many other countries in the world, we don’t have a system of public support for filmmakers in India.
 Like the CNC in France, British Film Institute or the American Film Institute, provide funds, subsidies or technicians, in India we don’t have such organisations.
-You are instead taxed 35 percent when you make a film.
+You are instead taxed thirty-five percent when you make a film.
 It really broke our hearts.
 You cannot even expect any help from the government on top of all this.
 For instance, we use the railways stations and trains a lot in the film.
-It really broke our back.
+It really broke our backs.
 We had to pay for every minute.
-The sad reality is that the Indian Railways would rather allow big Bollywood actors and productions to use all these locations for free, but not help independent production.
-All of this forced us to constantly change our budget.
+The sad reality is that the Indian Railways would rather allow big Bollywood actors and productions to use all these locations for free, but not help independent productions.
+All of this forced us constantly to change our budget.

 What do you hope the viewers take away from this film?

 We are going through such a grim time, and somewhere I feel that our film is a little bit about hope.
 There is abundant use of nature in it and ingrained ideas regarding recycling, love for friends and family.
 I have no idea how it will be received.
 It was very tough to finish this film during the pandemic.
 But I hope people come out of it somewhat happy, and that for a couple of hours, they are taken back to the time of simplicity and innocence.

 How have you been coping with the pandemic personally?